Anti-Armenian sentiment in Azerbaijan: Restrictions on entry and right of return

 Azerbaijan bars entry to anyone with an Armenian-sounding names — even those who are not ethnically or nationally Armenian — and denies the right of return to former Armenian residents who have fled.
-Regardless of your citizenship, possessing an Armenian-sounding name endangers your safety.
+Regardless of one's citizenship, possessing an Armenian-sounding name is dangerous.
 In one case, an Armenian woman was abducted after she attempted to return to Shushi to collect her belongings following the 2020 Nagorno-Karabakh ceasefire agreement.
 Multiple human rights observers, and government officials, including from the United Nations, ICJ, Switzerland, and the European Parliament, have called on Azerbaijan to ensure the rights of former Armenian residents to return safely to their homeland.
 Amnesty International stated that "the right [of ethnic Armenians] to remain in their own homes and other rights should not be made conditional on accepting Azerbaijani citizenship."

 In 2011, Diana Markosian, a journalist of American and Russian citizenship, was prevented from entering Azerbaijan due to her Armenian ethnicity.
 Zafer Noyan, an ethnic Turkish professional arm-wrestler, was barred from entering Azerbaijan because his last name looked Armenian.
 In May 2016, an eight-year-old Russian boy, Luka Vardanyan, was detained for several hours and denied entry into Azerbaijan during a school trip, while his classmates were allowed through, due to his Armenian surname.
 In 2017 Russia formally complained to Azerbaijan, stating that 25 Russian citizens were barred from entering Azerbaijan because of their Armenian names.
 In 2019, Azerbaijani officials barred the entry of Russian citizen Kristina Gevorkyan.
 In 2021, Nobel Arustamyan, a Russian journalist and football commentator of Armenian descent, was denied accreditation for UEFA Euro 2020 at the request of Azerbaijan.

 In addition to denying entry of people for their Armenian ethnicity, Azerbaijan considers blacklists people (personae non gratae), if they have previously visited the former Republic of Artsakh (Nagorno-Karabakh) without a visa from the Azerbaijani government.
 Azerbaijan considered entering these territories through Armenia a violation of its visa and migration policy.
 Foreign citizens who enter these territories were permanently banned from entering Azerbaijan and were included on the list of people who are personae non gratae by the Ministry of Foreign Affairs of Azerbaijan.